• Skip to primary navigation

 Connecticut State Trivia

-14 Originally, half of Connecticut was a part of what Dutch colony?
+14 Originally, half of Connecticut was part of what Dutch colony?

 15 Which country established the first major settlements in Connecticut in the 1630s?